tvance989/wizard-game/README.md

 Contains all of our spell combinations.
 This returns a list of spell combinations based on items in the inventory.

 ##### Scripts/Inventory.cs
-When the player picks up an item, this tells the spell controller to update its available spells.
+When the player picks up an item, this tells the spell controller to update its available spells, which are returned by the GameController.

 ##### Scripts/Item.cs
 These have public variables _wizardClass_ (pyr, hyd, etc) and _article_ (hat, staff, boot).
 Items must be given a wizardClass of the first 3 letters of the class name (e.g. druid -> dru; cleric -> cle).